projectdiscovery/public-bugbounty-programs/README.md

 - https://github.com/disclose/diodb/blob/master/program-list.json
 - https://firebounty.com

-Thank you for your contribution and for keeping the community vibrant. :heart:
+We greatly appreciate your contributions and your efforts in keeping our community dynamic and engaging. :heart: